Share On

 If the crop is hard or filled with fluid, this could indicate a problem.
 In general, it is best to assess the turkey’s overall well-being in addition to any perceived crop abnormalities.
 A turkey could have a hard crop because they overate or didn’t drink enough water on a hot day.
 They could have a fluidy crop because they just drank a bit of water.
 If the turkey is bright and active and doesn’t have a major abnormality, you can usually plan to check their crop later in the day and, if necessary, again in the morning before they have eaten.
 If their crop is flat by morning, then most likely either there was never really an issue to begin with or the issue was minor and resolved on its own.
 If the abnormality does not resolve, becomes more severe, or the turkey begins to display other signs of illness, then you should consult with a veterinarian to diagnose and treat the issue.

 NEVER attempt to empty a turkey’s crop by cutting into the crop or forcing them to regurgitate.
 These are not safe or appropriate practices.
-If a crop needs to be emptied, the crop must first be evaluated to determine if surgical intervention is necessary or if the contents can be removed using a feeding tube.
+Emptying the crop using a feeding tube and syringe should only be done by a professional or highly trained turkey caregiver, and the turkey’s crop must first be evaluated to determine if the contents can be removed in this manner.
+In some cases, surgery is necessary.
 All surgical interventions must be done by a licensed veterinarian using proper analgesics and anesthetics.
-Emptying the crop using a feeding tube and syringe should only be done by a veterinarian or highly trained caregiver.
 Discuss all crop issues and treatments with your veterinarian – it’s important to determine the underlying cause of the crop issue which often requires a culture and possibly diagnostic imaging.

 Check Their Head And Neck